muhammad-ahsan/theft-radar/README.md

 # Bike Theft Radar

-Welcome to Bike Theft Radar, a radar application to visualize bike theft trends in Berlin.
+Welcome to Bike Theft Radar, a radar application to visualize bike theft trends.

 ## Overview

 Bike theft is a common issue in urban areas, and understanding its trends can help cyclists and authorities take preventive measures.
-Bike Theft Radar provides a user-friendly interface to explore bike theft data in Berlin.
+Bike Theft Radar provides a user-friendly interface to explore bike theft data.
 The application visualizes the locations of reported bike theft incidents, helping users identify high-risk areas and trends over time.

 ## Features

-- Interactive map visualization of bike theft incidents in Berlin.
+- Interactive map visualization of bike theft incidents
 - Insightful analysis of theft trends by neighborhood.
 - Data sourced from the regional government website [www.govdata.de](https://www.govdata.de).